 Dedication of the Waverley Trail

 On Arbor Day (April 27) 2007, a group of Belmont and Waltham citizens, joined by town, city and state officials, celebrated the dedication of the Waverley Trail.
 Representatives of the Eagle Eye Institute and YouthBuild were on hand to lead the tree- planting efforts in both Belmont and Waltham.
 The trail dedication and associated tree plantings in the Beaver Brook Reservation were the central focal point of the state’s multi-site Arbor Day festivities.
-A New England Cable News story made in the days leading up to the dedication is available here.

 Great Oaks from Little Acorns Grow